 Getting to Brasilia

-Brasilia isn’t particularly near most places that tourists visit, but the way that flight schedules and routes work out means there’s often a stop here between the south and Amazon or northern beaches.
-Instead of just spending an hour or so in the airport, it’s a nice idea to plan in a couple of days to explore.
+Brasilia isn’t particularly near most places that tours visit, but the way that flight schedules and routes work out means there’s often a stop here between the south and Amazon or northern beaches.
+Instead of just spending an hour or so in the airport, it’s a nice idea to plan in a couple of days to explore or take a guided tour of Brasilia.
 There are numerous direct flights with both TAM and Gol daily from most major cities including Rio, Sao Paulo, Manaus, and Cuiaba.
-In case you’ve chosen not to have a transfer from the airport, it’s important to remember that the airport is outside the city’s metro system, and you’ll need to either get a taxi or a but to the metro or the city itself.
+In case you’ve chosen not to have a transfer from the airport, it’s important to remember that the airport is outside the city’s metro system, and you’ll need to either get a taxi or a bus to the metro or the city itself.

 Weather in Brasilia

 The central Serrão, where Brasilia is located essentially has two seasons: rainy and dry.
-The majority of Brasilia’s heaviest rainfall happens from November to February, and most people prefer to travel to Brasilia in the drier, cooler months from May to July.
+The majority of Brasilia’s heaviest rainfall happens from November to February, and most people prefer to plan their tour of Brasilia in the drier, cooler months from May to July.